Skip to main content

 Like a flashing red light, a flashing green light can have a few different meanings.
 Many smoke detectors use a green light in place of a red light.
 For example, a blinking green light could be trying to tell you that your batteries are low.

 Some hard-wired detectors also use a flashing green LED light as part of an alternating current (AC) power upcycle.
-Whenever your home recovers from a power outage, a green light on the detector will flash periodically to indicate that the device is gathering energy from a power source (your home).
+Whenever your home recovers from a power outage, a green light on the detector may flash periodically to indicate that the device is gathering energy from a power source (your home).
 The LED indicator will stop flashing and become a steady green once the detector has enough power.

 Solid green light on smoke detector